ronkeizer/vpc/README.md

             group_by(id) %>%
             mutate(sex = round(runif(1))) # generate a "sex" covariate

-In this example, we'll simulate new data in R. But a simulation dataset from NONMEM or any other simulation software can be imported
+In the first example, we'll perform the simulation in R.

     sim <- sim_data(obs, # the design of the dataset
                     model = function(x) { # the model